AdobeDocs/commerce-operations.en/help/operational-playbook/product/promotions.md

 - Free shipping
 - Discount on shipping

-Retailers face intense competition and to have a competitive advantage, retailers need to apply marketing strategies like promotions.
-Each retailer will need to analyse which promotion would best benefit them.
+Retailers face intense competition.
+To have a competitive advantage, retailers need to apply marketing strategies like promotions.
+Each retailer needs to analyze which promotions work best for them.